reven-erlangga/reven-erlangga/README.md

 <br />

 Glad to see you here! <br />
-I’m a backend developer especially Nest JS Framework, but i like flutter and golang too and sometime iam build a game using Unity Engine.
+I’m a backend developer especially Golang, but i like flutter and js too.

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I also frequently blog about the world behind the screen which involves system designs, databases, security, servers and optimization code.